 42 offers its students the very best in terms of IT resources in order to make it possible for them to work in the best conditions regardless of the personal resources available to them elsewhere.

-Ecole 42 and Ecole 42 USA were co-founded by Xavier Niel, who is funding the two campuses and their academic programs by means of a charitable donations from his personal fortune.
+Ecole 42 and Ecole 42 USA were co-founded by Xavier Niel, who is funding the two campuses and their academic programs by means of charitable donations from his personal fortune.